giacomopj/py-package-template/README.rst

       sphinx-build -b <myformat> src/ docs/<myformat>/

-  (\*) If it is not executable from the local OS, this command shall be excuted within the Docker container for the Tester stage
+  (\*) If it is not executable from the host OS, this command shall be excuted within the Docker container for the Tester stage

 - How to commit and push code without pre-commit hooks::